 TORTOISE SHELL BROWN HAIR

 Tortoise Shell Hair takes you from dark to light brown hair with a toffee brown ombre.
 This haircolor and ombre technique is popular among celebrities and is easy to maintain due to a long dark brown root (with a toffee brown finish on the ends!).
+It’s perfect if you’ve been coveting the look of golden blonde hair but aren’t ready to take the plunge.
+If your hair is naturally on the dry or coarse side, you can help keep your caramel color looking shiny and feeling soft by using a leave-in hair lotion.

 Rose Berry Brown brings some red into your brunette hair.
 With this look your brown hair transitions beautifully into red with a well-blended balayage.
 You can go subtly red at your ends which you see here, or you can ask for a more intense red at the bottom of your hair.